-Bachelor of Science in Computer and Information Sciences with a Concentration in Cyber Security/Master of Science in Information Systems Engineering and Systems Development with a Concentration in Information Security
+Bachelor of Science in Computer and Information Science with an Individualized Concentration/ Master of Science in Information Systems Engineering and Management with an Individualized Concentration

-The undergraduate hours consist of: 1) 18 semester hours of Foundation courses, 2) 30 semester hours of General Education, 3) 13 semester hours of Experiential Learning, 4) 20 semester hours of CISC Core courses, and 5) 27 semester hours of Computer and Information Security concentration courses.
-The graduate hours consist of: 1) 15 semester hours of ISEM core courses, 2) 6 semester hours of ISEM Experiential Learning, and 3) 15 semester hours of ISEM Information Security courses.
+The undergraduate hours consist of: 1) 18 semester hours of Foundations courses, 2) 30 semester hours of General Education, 3) 13 semester hours of Experiential Learning, and 4) 35 semester hours of Computer & Information Science program courses, and 5) 15 semester hours of Computer Science concentration courses.
+The graduate hours consist of: 1) 15 semester hours of ISEM core courses, 2) 6 semester hours of ISEM Experiential Learning, and 3) 15 semester hours of Graduate elective courses.